jupyterlab/jupyter-ai/docs/source/users/index.md

 If your model ID is associated with only one provider, you can omit the `provider-id` and the colon from the first line.
-For example, because `ai21` is the only provider of the `j2-jumbo-instruct` model, these two code cells will do the same thing when you run them:
+For example, because `ai21` is the only provider of the `j2-jumbo-instruct` model, you can either give the full provider and model,

 ```
 %%ai ai21:j2-jumbo-instruct
 Write some JavaScript code that prints "hello world" to the console.
 ```

+or just the model,

 ```
 %%ai j2-jumbo-instruct # infers AI21 provider